weecology/forecasting-course/content/lessons/scenarios/discussion_questions.md

 * What is scenario planning and how does it differ from predictions and forecasting?
 * Which are the benefits of scenario planning?
 * What are some challenges you can envision for scenario planning?
-* Are scenarios qualititive, quantitative, both?
+* Are scenarios qualitative, quantitative, both?
 * What are the reasons that environmental scenario planning needs ecology?
 * How will incorporating global scenarios benefit ecologists and managers?